International Adoption Guide vs. Agency Information: Why Independent Research Matters

 This doesn't mean agencies lie.
 It means they select, emphasize, and frame information in ways that tend to move families toward commitment rather than caution.
 The instability gets mentioned in paragraph six of the country guide, not paragraph one.
 The best-case timeline appears in the FAQ; the worst-case scenario requires a direct question you'd have to know to ask.

 Consider what happened with China.
-In 2024, China officially ended its international adoption program, closing a pathway that had placed roughly 29% of all international adoptees in the US since 1999.
-Approximately 300 American families were left in permanent uncertainty about children they'd already been matched with.
-In the months before the closure, families reported that agency communication had minimized the warning signs — program slowdowns framed as "processing delays," mounting political pressure described as "temporary."
-An independent assessment of China's program stability would have read the same data differently.
+On August 28, 2024, China officially ended its international adoption program, closing a pathway that had placed roughly 29% of all international adoptees in the US since 1999.
+Approximately 300 American families were left in limbo about children they'd already been matched with.
+An independent assessment can help families compare program reports with current State Department information.

 What Each Source Actually Provides